caarbon/github-workflow/README.md

 ## PR Branches

-All development branches should be prefixed with one of the following
+All development branches, regardless of repo type, should be prefixed with one of the following

 ```
 - feature/      // feature / story